10 Backpacking Trips for Solitude in Glacier National Park

 Is it possible to find solitude backpacking in a national park as popular as Glacier?
 The answer is an unequivocal yes—even in Glacier’s relatively short peak season of mid-July through mid-September.
 And the strategies for doing so are remarkably simple and will not compromise the quality of your experience in other ways—in fact, encountering fewer people only increases the chances of encountering wildlife.
 This article describes five backpacking trips where you are virtually guaranteed to enjoy serious solitude in Glacier National Park.

 For backpackers, Glacier delivers one of the most inspiring and unique wilderness experiences in the country, with scenery almost unmatched and a high likelihood of spotting megafauna seen in few places in the Lower 48, including mountain goats, bighorn sheep, elk, moose, and black and grizzly bears.
 I have enjoyed stretches of solitude on each of the several backpacking trips I’ve taken in Glacier over the past three decades—including the 10 years I spent as the Northwest Editor of Backpacker magazine and even longer running this blog.
-Most recently, I backpacked the Continental Divide Trail through the park, one of the trips described below.
+Most recently, I backpacked a variation of much of the Continental Divide Trail through the park, one of the trips described below.

 Hi, I’m Michael Lanza, creator of The Big Outside.
 Click here to sign up for my FREE email newsletter.
 Join The Big Outside to get full access to all of my blog’s stories.
 Click here for my e-guides to classic backpacking trips.
 Click here to learn how I can help you plan your next trip.

-A backpacker on the Dawson Pass Trail in Glacier National Park.
+A backpacker hiking the Dawson Pass Trail in Glacier National Park.

 Full disclosure: Complete solitude is rare during summer because most available permits get used, but you can walk for hours, even on some popular trails that are farther from trailheads and see few or no people; and by avoiding the easily accessible, very scenic areas like Lake McDonald, Many Glacier, Logan Pass, St. Mary, and Two Medicine, which attract the most dayhikers and backpackers.